Skip to main content

 Conversely, the type of hormone matters.
 The KEEPS trial, which focused on recently menopausal women, compared oral CEE to transdermal 17β-estradiol, a bioidentical form of estrogen.
 While both active treatment groups showed some increase in ventricular volume, the difference was only statistically significant in the CEE group.

-This suggests that transdermal 17β-estradiol may have a different, and potentially more benign, impact on than oral CEE.
+This suggests that transdermal 17β-estradiol may have a different, and potentially more benign, impact on brain structure than oral CEE.
 This finding underscores the importance of personalization.
 The choice between an oral, synthetic-derived hormone and a transdermal, bioidentical one could have meaningful long-term implications for brain health.

 What Are the Long Term Implications of These Brain Changes?